sjzeil/CoWeM/userReference/Public/markdown/markdown.md

 (Notice the general pattern of treating 4 spaces of indentation as significant.
 Anything less is considered accidental and ignored.)

+> **Note on C++ & Java code**: There is a glitch in the Markdown processor
+> caused by a conflict between the code typesetting conventions and
+> the ability to insert HTML elements directly into the Markdown
+> source.
+Code like this:
+>
+>        vector<int> v;
+>
+> will not be typeset properly if the backward apostrophes
+> technique is used.
+The
+> `<int>` will be interpreted as a (bad) HTML tag and passed directly
+> through into the HTML output documents.
+>
+> * And because there is no balancing `</int>` tag, this eventually
+>   results in an error during document processing.
+>
+> You **can**, however, typeset that code using the 4-space
+> indentation markup instead of three backwards apostrophes.
+>
+> Consequently the indentation style is heavily recommended for
+> C++ and Java code.

 \bSidebar{60}